-The university may admit and grant advanced standing to a student who has attended another college or university.
-Official documents of all previous academic work must be submitted whether or not advanced standing is sought.
+The university may admit and grant transfer credits to a student who has attended another college or university.
+Official documents of all previous academic work must be submitted whether or not transfer credits are sought.
 Failure to supply such documents is considered grounds for subsequent academic dismissal.